sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 ### Get the Application ID

-From the Administration pane, select "Your application" and copy into a note editor the `Application URL` and the `Application ID`
+From the Administration pane, select "Your application" and take a note of the `Application URL` and the `Application ID`

 :::image type="content" source="../media/Create a Live Video Analytics application in Azure IoT Central/Administration.png" alt-text="Administration":::